davidadkins1/DIY-Forth-Interpreter/README.md

 # DIY Forth Interpreter
-In the early 80's I bought a Noth Star Computers Horizon S100 computer.
+In the early 80's I bought a North Star Computers Horizon S100 computer.
 The OS was CP/M. I used it to put together a two axis data collection, correction, and validation system for our CalComp digitizers.
 For the application code I started with the article "Write Your Own FORTH Interpreter", by Richard Fritzson, in Kilobaud Microcomputing, February 1981 pages 76 thru 92.
 I typed in and compiled the Forth interpreter as the foundation of the control software that I wrote.
 The article can now be found in the public domain in the Internet Archive at: